tauri-apps/tauri/README.md

 - cargo for testing, running the dev service, building binaries and as the runtime harness for the webview

 ### Major Languages
-- rust for the CLI
+- Rust for the CLI
-- ecmascript bindings to the RUST API, written in typescript
+- EcmaScript bindings to the Rust API, written in typescript
-- rust for bindings, rust side of the API, harnesses
+- Rust for bindings, rust side of the API, harnesses
-- rust plugins to tauri backend
+- Rust plugins to Tauri backend

 ### Operating systems
 Tauri core can be developed on Mac, Linux and Windows, but you are encouraged to use the latest possible operating systems and build tools for your OS.